syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Conditional-Styles.md

 </syncfusion:SfDataGrid>
 {% endhighlight %}

-SfDatagrid also allows you to apply styles for the `GridCell` in a column based on conditions by writing a converter for the property in `GridCell` for which conditional styles need to be applied.
+`SfDatagrid` also allows you to apply styles for the `GridCell` in a column based on conditions by writing a converter for the property in `GridCell` for which conditional styles need to be applied.

-The following code example shows you how to apply conditional styling for a column by writing converter in SfDatagrid.
+The following code example shows you how to apply conditional styling for a column by writing converter in `SfDatagrid`.

 {% highlight xaml %}
 <ContentPage xmlns="http://xamarin.com/schemas/2014/forms"